 Understanding the Process for Ceramic Coating Preparation

-So, now that we’ve clarified why it’s important to prep your ride correctly before spending hours applying the coating yourself, let’s break down the process.
+So, now that we’ve clarified why prep work is so important to quality results, let’s break down the process.

 Before we sold our first bottle of Armor Shield IX, we spent years researching the right ingredients at the correct percentages to have the best results for DIY car enthusiasts.
-During the formulation process, we determined that the best way to attain optimum performance for our product is, to begin with, a surface that is perfectly smooth, clean, and stripped of any chemicals or contaminants.
+During the formulation process, we determined that the easiest method for optimal results is to start with a perfectly flat surface.

 To accomplish this, we recommended a four-section, 12-step process.